Wednesday, 7 June 2023

 June 7 Ajaccio, Napoleon Bonaparte’s birthplace

-We are in Corsica's capital city, the city which was the birthplace of the ‘little Corsican’ Napoleon Bonaparte.
+We are in Corsica's capital city, the city which was the birthplace of the ‘Little Corsican’ Napoleon Bonaparte.
 What a tourist drawcard!
-A local guide took us on a walking tour of the old town of Ajaccio including a visit to the house where he was born and spent his youth.
-Contrary to what many people think (me included) it seems he came from a fairly well to do family and was very well educated.
-Our tour was as you would imagine - "this is the room where the family dined, the bed where he may or may not have slept so I won't post endless photos of dubious reconstructions.
+A local guide took us on a walking tour of the old town of Ajaccio including a visit to the house where Napolean was born and spent his youth.
+Contrary to what many people think (me included) it seems he came from a fairly well-to-do family and was very well educated.
+Our tour was as you would imagine - "this is the room where the family dined, the bed where he may or may not have slept" so I won't post endless photos of dubious reconstructions.
 The trapdoor in the floor intrigued me.
-It's probable that many notable families had escapes routes such as this but the trap door led to the cellar.
-Of course we descended to have a look and there were old wine and olive presses.
+It is probable that many notable families had escapes routes such as this but this trapdoor led to the cellar.
+Of course we descended to have a look and found old wine and olive presses.

 The Bonaparte family tree